 You should be nervous if you’re doing something that’s important because it matters to you.

-If you are doing a really large initiative, you are undoubtedly putting your and the team’s integrity on the line.
-If you spend millions for nothing, people are going to look at you a little bit differently and say, “good call that, well done you, you’re clearly a genius!”
+During large initiatives, you are undoubtedly putting your and the team’s integrity on the line.
+If you spend millions and get nothing, people are going to look at you a little bit differently and say “good call that, well done you, you’re clearly a genius!”.

-You can get yourself into a position where you over-focus on a project.
-You actually live and breathe the whole thing yourself.
-When it’s going badly, you’re doing badly, and when it’s going well, you’re doing well.
-You take on the personality of the stage of the project you’re in.
-That’s the hardest part because you’re very wrapped up in something that’s very large.
-You can get to a point where, even though your colleagues are trying to help you through it, you don’t recognize the difference between help and hindrance.
+Of course, there is personal risk in managing change initiatives – but that is true for everything!
+Yet, it is hard not to over-focus on the project and not to make it personal.
+As a leader, you eventually live and breathe the project.
+When it’s going badly, you’re doing badly.
+When it’s going well, you’re doing well.
+You even take on the personality of the stage of the project you’re at.
+That is the hardest part – becoming wrapped up in something so large.
+You can get to a point where your colleagues are trying to help you, but you don’t recognize the difference between help and hindrance.
 That makes it very, very tough.

-I would love to say that I have never let stress get the better of me, but there are occasions when it does.
+Finally, I would love to say that I have never let stress get the better of me, but there are occasions when it does.
 Because if something goes wrong, it brings an immediate focus to the problem.
-The skill lies in stepping back from it relatively quickly and saying “right, what do we do about it?”
+The skill lies in quickly stepping back and saying “right, what do we do about it?”.